subsquid/docs/docs/substrate-indexing/storage-state-calls.md

 ```

 :::tip
 We recommend using private endpoints for better performance and stability of your squids.
-The standard approach is to keep the endpoint URL in an environement variable and set it via [secrets](/deploy-squid/env-variables#secrets) when deploying to Aquarium.
+The standard approach is to keep the endpoint URL in an environment variable and set it via [secrets](/deploy-squid/env-variables#secrets) when deploying to Aquarium.
 :::

 ## Type-safe storage access with typegen

 Substrate typegen tool generates storage access classes at `src/types/storage.ts`.
 The classes take historical runtime upgrades into account by exposing versioned getters (like `asVxx`).
 The generated access methods support single- and multi-key queries and allow listing storage keys and pairs.

-Note that the generated getters **always query historical blockchain state at the "current" block derived the context**.
+Note that the generated getters **always query the historical blockchain state at the "current" block derived the context**.
 This is the recommended way to access the storage.

 To generate storage classes with typegen: